tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-They were using junk science to justify a murder.
-The jury audibly booed the prosecutor.
-With no intervention from the judge.
-Theresa hadn't even testified yet.
-But the trial was essentially over.
+They were using junk science to justify a murder. <mark fc=false>The jury audibly booed the prosecutor.
+With no intervention from the judge.</mark> Parisie hadn't even testified yet, but the trial was essentially over.

 </james>
 <comment>

 Todd 4464s

-okay I have the source that he's pulling from which I I guess is like a transcript of some no-name podcast or something I'm not sure but but there is no mention in there of the jury booing none at all and also that's just ridiculous on its face juries don't boo that'd be an instant mistrial please find me any instance of this happening anywhere ever also the jury cited with the prosecutor why would they have booed him for proving that gay Panic wasn't a real thing I don't understand what this detail is even supposed to mean
+Okay I have the source that he's pulling from which I I guess is like a transcript of some no-name podcast or something I'm not sure but but there is no mention in there of the jury booing none at all and also that's just ridiculous on its face juries don't boo that'd be an instant mistrial please find me any instance of this happening anywhere ever also the jury cited with the prosecutor why would they have booed him for proving that gay Panic wasn't a real thing I don't understand what this detail is even supposed to mean

 </comment>
 </compare>

+{% assign timecode = "00:33:22" %}

 <compare>
 <james {% include timecode %}>

-Parisi was convicted of manslaughter, but upon appeal was set free.
-The appeals court stated that "by not allowing more witnesses to testify that Robert Jackson was homosexual, but allowing Jackson's wife to speak.
-The original judge allowed too much doubt to seep in.
-If the jury were completely convinced of his perversity, a full acquittal would have been likely."
-And so John, Steven Parisi was let back into the world, a world Robert Jackson no longer lived in.
+<mark fc=false>Parisie was convicted of manslaughter, but upon appeal was set free.
+The appeals court stated that <q>"By not allowing more witnesses to testify that Robert Jackson was homosexual, but allowing Jackson's wife to speak, the original judge allowed too much doubt to seep in.
+If the jury were completely convinced of his perversities, a full acquittal would have been likely."</q> And so John Stephan Parisie was let back into the world, a world Robert Jackson no longer lived in.</mark>

 </james>
 <from></from>